xuran-hu/xuran-hu.github.io/_pages/about.md

 <div style="font-size: 16px; line-height: 1.6;">

 Hi!
-I'm a third-year Master's student at the School of Electronic Engineering, <b>Xidian University</b>, supervised by Prof. Mingzhe Zhu.
-I also received my bachelor's degree from <b>Xidian University</b>.
+I'm a reaearch assistant at <b>HKUST(GZ)</b> AI4City Lab, following Prof. Wufan Zhao.
+Also, I'm an incoming PhD student at KTH Royal Institute of Technology.
 My research interests lie in explainable artificial intelligence (XAI) and its applications in remote sensing, with a focus on interpretable deep learning and image understanding.<br><br>

-From May 2024 to February 2025, I joined the Time-Frequency Signal Analysis (TFSA) group at <b>University of Montenegro</b> as a visiting researcher, under the supervision of Prof.
+I received Master degree at School of Electronic Engineering, <b>Xidian University</b>, supervised by Prof. Mingzhe Zhu.
+I also received my bachelor's degree from <b>Xidian University</b>.

-<a href="https://tfsa.ucg.ac.me/ljubisa.html" target="_blank">Ljubiša Stanković</a>.
+From May 2024 to February 2025, I joined the Time-Frequency Signal Analysis (TFSA) group at <b>University of Montenegro</b> as a visiting researcher, under the supervision of Prof. <a href="https://tfsa.ucg.ac.me/ljubisa.html" target="_blank">Ljubiša Stanković</a>.
 During this exchange, I focused on compressive sensing theory and interpretable machine learning for advanced signal and image processing tasks.

 </div>